The Power of Backups

 When done properly, backups are a fabulous way to ensure your site bounces back from numerous site problems.

 But how about when you’re doing routine maintenance on your site or refreshing its design?
-What backups do you need for that?
+What backup type do you need for that?

-Some of the answer will depend on your site, but we’ll walk you through the basics of Pair backup features and which backups you’ll need to ensure your site is protected.
+Some of the answer will depend on your site, but we’ll walk you through the basics of Pair backup features and which ones you’ll need to ensure your site is protected.

 Different Types of Backups

-If you’re not familiar with site backups, asking what backups you need might feel like a trick question.
+If you’re not familiar with site backups, asking which ones you need might feel like a trick question.
 You’re just backing up your site, right?
 So you might think you only need one backup.
 However, site backups aren’t always so simple.

 That’s because sites are often made up of different parts.
 These parts work together to bring your site to live in a seamless way.
 However, because there are a few different moving parts, they may each require a separate backup.